Hesperian Health Guides

 If the person is dangerous to others, it is often easier to move other people away than to move him.
 You may need help to make him and the area around him safe.
 And look out for your own safety as well.

 If he says he wants to hurt or kill himself, the first thing he needs is someone to listen calmly.
-Ask gentle questions, to show you care and to be sure you understand.
-Your questioning can help to interrupt his thoughts and distract him from his purpose.
+Asking gentle questions can help interrupt his thoughts and get him the support he needs.